Bologna FC 1909: Stadium

 The official stadium of Bologna is the Stadio Renato Dall'Ara.
-Dall'Ara is the biggest sports building of Bologna and its name is taken from an ex-chairman of the club, Renato Dall'Ara, who died three days before the final for Serie A's Scudetto.
+Dall'Ara is the biggest sports building of Bologna and its name is taken from an ex-chair of the club, Renato Dall'Ara, who died three days before the final for Serie A's Scudetto.
 Its capacity is 38,500.
 The curva Bulgarelli (in English, Bulgarelli stand), the stand of Bologna's ultras, is dedicated to player Giacomo Bulgarelli, who died on 21 February 2009.
 The other stand, part of which is reserved for the away fans, is dedicated to Árpád Weisz, coach of Bologna's winning pre-war team, and killed by the Nazis in a concentration camp during WWII.